 206.85 Officials in charge of counting.

 Subdivision 1.
 Duties of responsible official.
-The official in charge of elections in a municipality where an electronic voting system is used at a counting center must:
+The official in charge of elections in a municipality where an electronic voting system is used must:

 (a) be present or personally represented throughout the counting center proceedings;

 (b) be responsible for acquiring sufficient facilities and personnel to ensure timely and lawful processing of votes;

 (c) be responsible for the proper training of all personnel participating in counting center proceedings and deputize all personnel who are not otherwise election judges;

 (d) maintain actual control over all proceedings and be responsible for the lawful execution of all proceedings in the counting center whether or not by experts;